Q1) What is the IMG Guide?

 Q60) What is an organizational unit (O)?

 Ans: It describes the different business units that exist in an enterprise that is usually structured according to tasks and functions.
 These are used to model structures in Personnel Administration or Payroll Accounting, for example.
-Organizational units are related to cost centers from Controlling.
+Organizational units are related to cost centres from Controlling.

 Q61) What is a Job (C)